Frequently Asked Questions

 Concatenated Messages (Segmented SMS)

-Support: Yes, concatenated messaging is supported, though availability may vary by sender ID type.
+Support: Yes, carriers support concatenated messaging, though availability varies by sender ID type.

 Encoding considerations: Messages support both GSM-7 and UCS-2 encoding.
-When using UCS-2 for Cyrillic characters, the message length is limited to 70 characters per segment.
+Use UCS-2 for Cyrillic characters, which limits message length to 70 characters per segment.

 MMS Support

-MMS messages are automatically converted to SMS with an embedded URL link.
-This ensures compatibility across all devices while still allowing rich media content to be shared through a web-based experience.
+The system automatically converts MMS messages to SMS with an embedded URL link.
+This ensures compatibility across all devices while allowing you to share rich media content through a web-based experience.

 Recipient Phone Number Compatibility